deveworld/Capture/README.md

 # Capture
-Capture e-book in https://www.library.kr/ with scrcpy in tablet SM-P610
+Capture e-book in <a href="https://www.library.kr/">https://www.library.kr/</a> with scrcpy by tablet SM-P610